-Each student is considered to be responsible and abide by all rules, regulations, and policies set forth by the Coastal Bend Policy Manual, catalog, and handbook.
-A full description of Coastal Bend College's Student Conduct, Student Rights and Responsibilities is available at the office of the Dean of Student Services & Accessibility, R. W. Dirks Student Services Building, Room 111B or at the college's website at www. coastalbend.edu/studentservices.
+Each student is considered to be responsible and abide by all rules, regulations, and policies set forth by the Coastal Bend College Policy Manual, catalog, and handbook.
+A full description of Coastal Bend College's Student Conduct, Student Rights and Responsibilities is available at the office of the Dean of Student Services & Accessibility, R. W. Dirks Student Services Building, Room 111B, or at the CBC website www.coastalbend.edu/studentservices.